Optrex Bacterial Conjunctivitis 1% w/w Eye Ointment 4g

 - Used to treat acute bacterial conjunctivitis

-Optrex Bacterial Conjunctivitis 1% w/w Eye Ointment is a topical ointment for administration to the eye only.
+Can Optrex Bacterial Conjunctivitis 1% w/w Eye Ointment be used for long-term treatment?

 Active Ingredient: Chloramphenicol 1g/1ml.